yyx5048/Cubic-Perovskite-WorkFunction/README.md

 # Cubic-Perovskite-WorkFunction

-This repository contains the dataset perovskites' work functions using first principles, and the electronic descriptors to perform data-driven analysis.
-This work aims to identify and understand the electronic factors that controll the work functions of perovskite oxides.
+This repository contains the dataset perovskites' work functions using first principles and the electronic descriptors to perform data-driven analysis.
+This work aims to identify the electronic factors and how they control perovskite oxides' work functions.

 The following paper describes the details of the analysis:

  **Data-driven analysis of the electronic factors controlling the work functions of perovskite oxides**